stali1234/sample_resume/README.md

 # sample_resume
-Developed a sample Resume using raw html and Css
+Developed a sample Resume page using raw html and Css